Steering Group Meeting 5

 RETRACE addresses the EU challenge of transitioning towards a Circular Economy following the priorities set up by the “Flagship Initiative for a Resource-efficient Europe” for a shift towards a resource-efficient, low-carbon economy to achieve sustainable growth as enshrined in Europe 2020 strategy and the EC Communication “Towards a circular economy: A zero waste programme for Europe”.

-The Systemic Design approach, developed by the research group of the Department of Architecture and Design at Politecnico di Torino, seeks to create complex industrial systems.
-It aims to implement sustainable productive systems in which material and energy flows are designed so that waste from one productive process becomes input to other processes, preventing waste from being released into the environment.
+The Systemic Design approach, developed by the research group of the Department of Architecture and Design at Politecnico di Torino (Italy), seeks to create complex industrial systems.
+It aims to implement sustainable productive systems in which material and energy flows are designed so that output from one productive process becomes input to other processes, preventing waste from being released into the environment.
 RETRACE partners deem that the adoption of more systemic approaches at territory/regional level can play a leverage effect in such transition.
+The video provides a brief expalination of Systemic Design in Italian; more information can be found here.

 Environment and resource efficiency